MarcoWorms/learn.js/README.md

 ]
 */

-// this can be rewriten in a shorter manner to achieve the same result:
+// this can be rewritten in a shorter manner to achieve the same result:

 anotherNewList = anotherList.map((fruit) => ({
   ...fruit,
   tastes: "Really Bad",
 }))

-// Merging is extremelly usefull for creating new objects that inherit all old
+// Merging is extremelly useful for creating new objects that inherit all old
-// properties allowing you to mannualy override the values you want.
+// properties allowing you to manually override the values you want.
 We've use
 // this in the examples above in order to use map to create a list of new
 // objects given our list of old objects.